Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

-Substituting $r_{0\pm}$ and $\theta_{\te\pm}$ for each image into the above equation, one will immediately obtain the magnifications of the two images.
-We will use $\mu_+$ and $\mu_-$ respectively to represent the magnification for the prograde and retrograde images respectively.
+where $y$ can be either $\theta$ or $\phi$.
+Substituting $r_{0\pm}$ and $\theta_{\te\pm}$ for each image into the above equation, one can immediately obtain the magnifications of the two images.
+We will denote the magnification for the prograde image as $\mu_+$ and for the retrograde image as $\mu_-$.

 When $\delta\theta$ is large so that the effect of $\hat{a}$ is weak, then this magnification can be simplified to that of a Schwarzschild spacetime

 and the total deflection $\delta\eta$ in Eq. \eqref{eq:totaldef} has replaced the corresponding deflection $\delta\phi$ in the Schwarzschild spacetime.
 From this, the effect of parameters $\delta\phi,\,\delta\theta,\,\theta_\mas$ are very apparent.